webpack/webpack-cli/CONTRIBUTING.md

 The expected result of the above command is to take the mentioned `webpack` configuration and create a new configuration file which is compatible with webpack 2.
 It should be a valid new config and should keep intact all the features from the original config.
-The new config will be as readable as possible (may be add some comments).
+The new config will be as readable as possible (may add some comments).

 With [#40](https://github.com/webpack/webpack-cli/pull/40), we have been able to add basic scaffolding and do many of the conversions recommended in the [docs](https://webpack.js.org/guides/migrating/).